 - It improves the influence and punching shear resistance.

-- Undergo massive deformation earlier than rupture or high deflection.
+- This cement undergoes massive deformation earlier than rupture or high deflection.

 - A low w/c ratio produces impermeable structures.